FLCN-16/FLCN-16/README.md

 ## **About \/\/**

-I'm Rishabh, Born in 1990's in India, Now a Fullstack Web Developer
+I'm Rishabh, Born in 1990's in India, Now working as Technical Lead

 - Working as Fullstack Web Developer
 - More than 6 years in Programming